spinnytea/modern_webdev/README.md

     1. what do we not need
     1. what isn't included here that we need to pull in
 1. split utilsModule into multiple files
-1. TODO build theme directly into main.less
+1. build theme directly into main.less
     * @import "bootstrap/less/bootstrap.less";
     * @import "bootswatch/theme/variables.less";
     * @import "bootswatch/theme/bootswatch.less";